 3. Preparing to Recruit

 When preparing to recruit, the Hiring Manager determines how a position contributes to:

 - Their workforce profile;

-    - The strategic plan, relevant enabling frameworks, organisational unit and/or operational plans; and
+- The ACU Strategic Plan 2015-2020, relevant enabling frameworks, organisational unit and/or operational plans; and

 - Any key organisational priorities to ensure the University has a sustainable staffing profile that meets the changing needs of the University’s operations.